SandraDeve/PasswordGenerator/README.md

-# Module 5 Challenge: Password Generator
+Password Generator

-## Overview
+# Overview

-This week’s challenge requires you to create an application that an employee can use to generate a random password based on criteria they’ve selected by modifying starter code.
-This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.

-The password can include special characters.
-If you’re unfamiliar with these, see this [list of Password Special Characters from the OWASP Foundation](https://www.owasp.org/index.php/Password_special_characters).

-## Instructions
+The purpose of this task was to apply our previous lessons in a practical setting by developing an application that generates a secure password based on user-specified criteria using JavaScript.

+The primary focus was on JavaScript, while the HTML and CSS were left untouched.

+The project had several requirements that had to be met, including:

+- Generating a password by clicking a button
+- Presenting a series of prompts for password criteria
+- Determining the length of the password, which must be at least 8 characters long but no more than 128.
+- Specifying character types, such as lowercase, uppercase, numeric, and special characters ($@%&\*, etc.).
+- Validating the input for each criterion, and at least one character type must be selected
+- Generating the password once the prompts are answered and displaying it in an alert or writing it to the page.

 The following image shows the web application's appearance and functionality:

 ![password generator demo](./assets/05-javascript-challenge-demo.png)

-* Generate a password when the button is clicked
-  * Present a series of prompts for password criteria
-    * Length of password
-      * At least 8 characters but no more than 128.
-    * Character types
-      * Lowercase
-      * Uppercase
-      * Numeric
-      * Special characters ($@%&*, etc)
-  * Code should validate for each input and at least one character type should be selected
-  * Once prompts are answered then the password should be generated and displayed in an alert or written to the page

-## Grading Requirements

-This challenge is graded based on the following criteria:

-### Technical Acceptance Criteria: 40%

-* Satisfies all of the above acceptance criteria plus the following:

-  * The challenge should not produce any errors in the console when you inspect it using Chrome DevTools.

-### Deployment: 32%

-* Application deployed at live URL.

-* Application loads with no errors.

-* Application GitHub URL submitted.

-* GitHub repository that contains application code.

-### Application Quality: 15%

-* Application user experience is intuitive and easy to navigate.

-* Application user interface style is clean and polished.

-* Application resembles the mock-up functionality provided in the challenge instructions.

-### Repository Quality: 13%

-* Repository has a unique name.

-* Repository follows best practices for file structure and naming conventions.

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages.

-* Repository contains quality README file with description, screenshot, and link to deployed application.

-## Review

-You are required to submit the following for review:

-* The URL of the deployed application.

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.

----

-© 2023 edX Boot Camps LLC.
-Confidential and Proprietary.
-All Rights Reserved.
+# Usage

+This repository includes the core files and folder related to the tasks, with comments added to key sections of the code to explain their purpose and expected outcome.
+The interface is straighforward and easy to use: simply click the button to start, follow the prompts, and refresh the page to start over.